-The Children's Commission has developed a number of judicial education and training efforts including webcasts ("in-house" and with TexasBarCLE) and annual conferences.
+The Children's Commission has developed a number of judicial education and training efforts including webcasts (produced by the Commission and produced in partnership with TexasBarCLE) and annual conferences.

-Below is a description of current webcast offerings produced by the Children's Commission:
+Below is a description of current judicial webcast and conference offerings produced by the Children's Commission:

 Video replays and conference materials can be accessed on the Judicial Trauma Institute webpage.